Adverb Clauses of Reason: Because, Since, and As

 Comma

-The comma ( , ) is the most-used punctuation mark in English, separating parts of a sentence where the reader needs a small pause without a full stop.
-Its main jobs: separating items in a list (apples, pears, and figs), marking off non-essential information (My brother, who lives in Paris, called), and joining clauses with a coordinating conjunction (I went home, and she stayed).
+The comma ( , ) separates parts of a sentence: items in a list (apples, pears, and figs), non-essential information (My brother, a doctor, called), and clauses joined by a coordinating conjunction (I went home, and she stayed).
+Used well, it controls the rhythm of your prose.

 Complex sentence